emqx/neuron-docs/en_US/configuration/south-devices/modbus-hc-tcp/modbus-hc-tcp.md

 | #BB | 4,3,2,1 | int32/uint32/float | |

 ::: tip
-The byte order can be illustrated using the notation ABCD, which corresponds directly to the sequence 1234.
-As an example, the ABCD designation represents the standard or default Endianness 1234. (#LL).
+The byte order of a tag has a higher priority than the byte order configuration of a node.
+That is to say, once the byte order is configured for a tag, it follows the configuration of that tag and ignores the node configuration.
 :::

 #### .LEN\[H]\[L]\[D]\[E]